 As we’d hoped, the tour ended with baklava.
 Korhan took us down the funicular to the waterfront.
 The baklava was delightful, so many variations, all that perfect combination of nuts and honey.
 It was fun to see a different area of the city but it seemed a long walk for pastries after a full evening on our feet.
 We returned by tram to Istiklal street, wandered a bit enjoying the festive nightlife, and headed back to the hotel.

 This was our first Foodies tour and we loved it!
-Let us know where we should try another!
+Have you taken a food tour or a cooking tour?
+Where would you suggest we try next?

-Istanbul on Food offers group and private tours.
+Yummy Istanbul offers group and private tours.
 We’ll use them again if we revisit Istanbul.